 Budget - Transit

-The alternative fuel sources study for transit vehicles will be completed in Q4 2024.
-However, due to limitations of the current garage facility, the resulting vehicle procurement and new fuel dispensing infrastructure will likely be deferred until construction of the new garage facility.
+The alternative fuel sources study for transit vehicles will be completed in Q3 2025.
+However, due to limitations of the current garage facility, vehicle procurement and new fuel dispensing infrastructure will likely be deferred until construction of the new garage facility.
+The accessible bus stops and bus shelter projects along with the conventional bus refurbishment project will continue into 2026, with the assistance from ICIP funding.
+Four replacement conventional buses arrived in January 2025.

 Provincial Gas Tax

-In October 2004, the Province of Ontario announced the Gas Tax Rebate Program, which provides 2 cents/litre of gas tax to assist in funding improvements to service delivery that supports transit ridership growth.
+In October 2004, the Province of Ontario announced the Gas Tax Rebate Program, which provides $0.02/litre of gas tax to assist in funding improvements to service delivery that supports transit ridership growth.
 The program generates funds for public transportation, which is subject to change annually based on annual sales of gasoline.

 The total allocation is based on 70% transit ridership and 30% municipal population.
 Public transportation ridership will include the totals of both conventional and specialized public transportation services.
 The funds are placed in a Provincial Gas Tax Reserve Fund when received and then transferred from the reserve fund to finance authorized expenditures.